- Michael Angiulo '93

 James C. Bean '77

-Jim Bean is Senior Vice president and Provost at the University of Oregon.
+Jim Bean is Professor of Business at the University of Oregon.
 He was formerly the Harry B. Miller Professor and Dean of the Lundquist College of Business at Oregon.
 He spent 24 years at the University of Michigan including appointments as the Ford Motor Company Co-director of the Tauber Manufacturing Institute, Associate Dean for Graduate Education and International Programs in the College of Engineering, and Associate Dean for Academic Affairs.
 He has earned a Master's Degree and Ph.D. from Stanford University in operations research and a B.S. in mathematics (honors and distinction) from Harvey Mudd College.

 Jim is Past-President of the Institute for Operations Research and the Management Sciences (INFORMS), a charter Fellow of the Institute, and recent winner of the George E. Kimball Medal.
 He serves on the regional board for USBank and is chair-elect of the Arts and Business Alliance of Eugene.
 He has previously served as a member of the Corporation Visiting Committee for Engineering Systems at MIT and the Oregon Innovation Council.